-Her Majesty's Coroners are independent judicial officers in England and Wales.
-They are appointed and financed by local authorities but are not employed by them.
+Her Majesty's coroners are independent judicial officers appointed and financed by local authorities but not employed by them.
 Although local authorities have some control in financial matters, they have none over coroners' decisions.
 In practice, coroners are accountable to the High Court and to the Lord Chancellor.
-Coroners and their deputies must be either lawyers or medical practitioners of at least five years' standing, and each has the same powers to hold inquests.
+Coroners and their deputies must be either lawyers or medical practitioners of at least 5 years' standing, and each has the same powers to hold inquests.

-Her Majesty's Coroner for the Southern District of Greater London, comprising the four London boroughs of Bexley, Bromley, Croydon and Sutton is Ms Selena Lynch
+Her Majesty's Coroner for the Southern District of Greater London, comprising the 4 London boroughs of Bexley, Bromley, Croydon and Sutton is Miss Ormond-Walshe.

 Coroners must inquire into deaths reported to them if the death was violent, unnatural, or sudden and of unknown cause, or if the person died in prison, police custody or similar circumstances.

-A Coroner's inquest is an inquiry, held in public in open court, to which witnesses are called to give evidence about the death in question.
+A coroner's inquest is an inquiry, held in public in open court, to which witnesses are called to give evidence about the death in question.
 It is not a trial; no-one is on trial in a coroner's court.
 Inquests do not establish if anyone was at fault or to blame for deaths.
 Matters of blame or fault can only be pursued in separate civil or criminal proceedings.
 At the end of an inquest, the coroner may report the facts to an appropriate authority which may have power to prevent similar fatalities in future, but they cannot make recommendations or compel the authority to do anything.
-Some people - such as those who have an emotional or financial interest in the death - are allowed, as 'interested persons', not only to attend the hearing but also to take part in the enquiry by asking relevant questions of the witnesses, either themselves or through a lawyer.
+Some people - such as those who have an emotional or financial interest in the death - are allowed, as interested persons, to attend the hearing and take part in the enquiry by asking relevant questions of the witnesses, either themselves or through a lawyer.

 Contact with HM Coroner should first be made through the relevant coroner's officer.
 Office hours are normally 8am to 4pm, Monday to Friday.
 Outside usual office hours, violent, unnatural and sudden, unexpected deaths should be reported through any police officer or hospital switchboard, which will have details of how to contact the on-call coroner's officer.